Guticar94/COMP90086-Computer-Vision/README.md

 ```
 ├── README.md                            # Project overview and instructions
-├── combineModels.ipynb                  # Notebook for combining model outputs and predictions
+├── trainModels.ipynb                    # Notebook for all models outputs and predictions
 ├── visualiseResult.ipynb                # Notebook for visualizing model performance
 ├── training_results/                    # Training results for each model
 │   ├── CNN_history.csv